tommy-thomas/wmata-poc/README.md

+## Local Setup
+***Make sure you have a .env.local file in BOTH the /frontend and /backend directories for local config settings***

+* After running the **Basic Setup** below:
+* You'll need to retrieve an api key from https://developer.wmata.com/.
+* Add the following to your .env.local file in backend/
+	* API_KEY=your-api-key
+* Add  the following to your .env.local file in the /frontend VITE_API_BASE_URL='http://localhost:8000/api'
+* Add a the following service to /backend/services.yaml App\Service\WMATAService:
+        arguments:
+            $ApiKey: '%env(API_KEY)%'
+            $client: '@http_client'

+## Basic Setup
 This is the basic setup for the a Vue3 interface backed by a Symfony REST API.

 To setup your local instance, run `./setup.sh`.
 This command will build the local docker images, install php and npm dependencies, and start the containers.